spiffe/spiffe/standards/SPIFFE_Filesystem_Delivery.md

 because they happen to run in the same Kubernetes cluster.

-This information can then be mounted into an application pod in a way that forms a valid SPIFFE credential folder, with the SPIFFE_CREDENTIAL_FOLDER environment variable pointing the application at the mount path:
+This information can then be mounted into an application pod in a way that forms a valid SPIFFE credential folder, with an environment variable that the app understands.

 ```
 apiVersion: apps/v1